-The Arab Horse Society covering certificate and naming form (lilac colour) is due back to Agriculture House this year together with the payment for your foal registration as soon as possible after birth please so that we can send you the DNA Kit, AHS Microchip, Foal Identification Form.
-Please note the DNA kit, microchip and ID form will not be sent before payment is received.
+The Arab Horse Society covering certificate and foal naming form (yellow colour) is due back to Agriculture House this year together with the payment for your foal registration as soon as possible after birth, please, so that we can send you the DNA Kit, AHS Microchip, and Foal Identification Form.
+Please note the DNA Kit, Microchip and ID form will not be sent before payment is received.

-Pure Bred Arab, Anglo Arab and Part-bred Arab Part II mares or stallions for breeding.
-Please apply for a Mature Animal Identification Form from Agriculture House for your mare or stallion before you use them for breeding.
-It is not necessary for a vet to complete the Mature Animal Identification Form.
+Purebred Arab, Anglo Arab and Part-bred Arab stallions and Purebred or Anglo Arab mares for breeding.
+Please apply for a Mature Animal Identification Form from the office for your mare or stallion before you use them for breeding.
+It is not necessary for a vet to complete the Mature Animal Identification form.
 All Part-bred Arab Stallions must be licensed by either the AHS or another recognised Breed Society.

-Return the completed Foal Identification Form, DNA bag, any spare microchip bar code stickers (having kept one for your records) to Agriculture House as soon as possible.
+Return the completed Foal Identification Form, DNA bag and any spare microchip bar code stickers (having kept one for your records) to Agriculture House as soon as possible.
 NB: It takes at least 6/8 weeks for the registration to be completed.

 3. Signatures.
-The signatures of the registered Owners/Agents or authorised Lessee (valid loan agreement lodged with the AHS) of both the mare and stallion are required on the Foal Identification form.
+The signatures of the registered Owners/Agents or authorised Lessee (a valid loan agreement must be lodged with the AHS) of the mare and stallion are required on the Foal Identification form.

 4. Geldings.
-In order to qualify for the reduced gelding fee, animals must be identified as geldings by the veterinary surgeon when the identification form is completed.
-If the animal is not to be gelded within its year of birth then normal registration fees apply.
-The AHS is unable to hold paperwork pending gelding.
-Breeders are reminded that it is their responsibility to comply with the law which currently states that a passport must be obtained by the 31st December in the year of birth or within 6 months, whichever is later.
+ALL male Purebred Arabian and Anglo Arabian foals will now be registered as colts and DNA typed and Parentage verified for which full fees must be paid.
+Breeders are reminded that it is their responsibility to comply with the law which currently states that a passport must be obtained by the 31st December in the year of birth or within 6 months, whichever is the later.

 5. Use of Imported Semen.
-The overseas Covering Certificate, correctly signed by the stallion Owner/Agent must accompany the AHS covering certificate.
+The Overseas Covering Certificate, correctly signed by the stallion Owner/Agent must be submitted to the office.

 7. Anglo Arab and Part-bred Arab Foals.
 Where the dam (or sire) of a Part-bred foal is not registered with the Arab Horse Society breeders are reminded that they should send a photocopy of the sire/dam’s pedigree and accurate breed information with their application to allow full pedigree details to be included in the foal registration.
 Unlicensed stallions will be noted as such.